 Instructions

-- Stir in diced tomatoes and their juices, followed by the water and dry lentils.
-Bring to a boil and then reduce heat to low.
-Cover most of skillet with a cover or metal baking sheet.
+- Stir in diced tomatoes and their juices, followed by the vegetable broth and dry lentils.
+Bring to just a boil and then reduce heat to low.
+Cover most of skillet with a lid or cover.
 Allow to simmer for about 12 minutes or until lentils are tender and water has reduced.
-Remove cover (with oven mitt) and remove from heat.
-Add in Cajun seasoning and stir to incorporate.
+Remove cover and remove from heat.
+Add in Cajun seasoning and 2 tablespoons of water and stir to incorporate.

-- While the lentil mixture is simmering, place the dry ingredients for the cornbread dumplings in a medium bowl.
+- While the lentil mixture is simmering, place the all the dry ingredients for the cornbread dumplings in a medium bowl.
 Whisk to combine.
-Add almond milk, egg, olive oil, and honey.
-Stir to combine and set aside until your lentils are done simmering.
+Add almond milk and olive oil.
+Stir to combine and set aside for at least 5 minutes or until your lentils are done simmering.

-- Drop seven to eight mounds of cornbread batter on top of lentils.
-Place skillet in the oven and bake for 15-20 minutest or until the cornbread has started to brown.
+- Drop seven to eight mounds of cornbread batter on top of the lentil mixture, by forming them into a loose disc.
+Place skillet in the oven and bake for 15-20 minutes or until the tops of the cornbread have started to turn golden brown.
 Remove from oven and serve immediately.
-Store leftovers in an airtight container in the refrigerator.

 Notes